-I have been working as a therapist for 12 years and have qualifications in counselling, counselling supervision, creative arts therapy, and online counselling.
+I have been working as a therapist for more than 13 years and have qualifications in counselling, counselling supervision, creative arts therapy, and online counselling.
 I have previously taught the Introductory course, Certificate and Diploma in Counselling.
 Prior to retraining, I worked for the Ministry of Defence and the police authority.
 I have a special interest in counselling individuals who have suffered trauma while working as first responders in the public sector.

 My areas of experience include individual and couples counselling, addiction, stress and anxiety, trauma and general counselling.
 I have been working in independent schools for 10 years and am currently the school counsellor for Kensington Prep School.
 I have extensive experience with young people from 3-18yrs.